Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation

-\paragraph{Dataset Division.} In this work, we employ the model's learning states to adaptively divide the data in $\mathcal{D}_T$ into the inner sets $\mathcal{D}_I$ and outlier sets $\mathcal{D}_O$.
+As the analysis before, we employ the model's learning states to adaptively divide the data in $\mathcal{D}_T$ into the inner sets $I$ and outlier sets $O$.
 As believed in~\cite{FlexMatch}, the learning effect of the model can be reflected by the class-level hit rate.
-Therefore, our principle is that the data division in ALT should be related to the prediction confidence of the unlabeled data on different classes so as to reflect the class-level learning status.
+Therefore, our principle is that the data division in CtO should be related to the prediction confidence of the unlabeled data on different classes so as to reflect the class-level learning status.
 Namely, classes with fewer samples reaching a threshold of prediction confidence are considered to have difficult in learning local structural information.
 Moreover, the threshold should be increased steadily as the model is continuously improved during training.
-We set the confidence threshold as the exponential moving average (EMA) of the highest confidence level for each training time step:
+We set the global threshold as the exponential moving average (EMA) of the highest confidence level for each training time step:

 where $\alpha \in(0,1)$ is the momentum decay of EMA, $t$ denotes the $t$-th iteration.
 Combining this flexible thresholds, the learning effect of class $c$ in the time step is defined as:

 Then we formulate the adaptive data division weights: